 9.1 Committee staff offices shall operate under strict security precautions.
 At least one security guard shall be on duty at all times by the entrance to control entry.
 Before entering the office all persons shall identify themselves.
-At least one additional security guard shall be posted for surveillance of the secure area where sensitive documents are kept after the last member of the Committee or the Committee staff has left for the day.

 9.2 Sensitive or classified documents and material shall be segregated in a secure storage area.
 They may be examined only at secure reading facilities.
-Copying, duplicating, or removal from the Committee offices of such documents and other materials is prohibited except as is necessary for use in, or preparation for, interviews or Committee meetings, including the taking of testimony, and in conformity with Section 10.2 hereof.
+Copying, duplicating, or removal from the committee offices of such documents and other materials is prohibited except as is necessary for use in, or preparation for, interviews or committee meetings, including the taking of testimony, and in conformity with Section 10.3 hereof.

-9.3 Each member of the Committee shall at all times have access to all papers and other material received from any source.
-The Staff Director shall be responsible for the maintenance, under appropriate security procedures, of a registry which will number and identify all classified papers and other classified materials in the possession of the Committee, and such registry shall be available to any member of the
+9.3 Each member of the committee shall at all times have access to all papers and other material received from any source.
+The staff director shall be responsible for the maintenance, under appropriate security procedures, of a registry which will number and identify all classified papers and other classified materials in the possession of the committee, and such registry shall be available to any member of the committee.